Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 The second time that a user violates the rules ("Warned Twice" level):
 - The user will receive a message from a Horizon staff member explaining the warning.
 This message will be sent in a thread within the Horizon Discord server that is only visible to the staff and the user in question.
-- The user will be blocked from all voice chat channels for 6 months.
 - The user will be given the "Warned Twice" role.
 - At the discretion of Horizon staff, the user may be muted for up to 24 hours.
 - The warning will expire in 6 months (the role will be removed) if there are no additional violations.
 The warning will be removed completely at that time (not downgraded to "Warned Once").